fernbacher/linux-for-begginers/index.md

 # Distros

 1. [Manjaro](https://manjaro.org/)
-- I recommend XFCE from the official editions.
+- I recommend KDE/XFCE from the official editions.

 2. [Pop-OS](https://pop.system76.com/)
 - Nvidia version if you have NVIDIA GPU, obviously.
 Otherwise the normal one.